defi-wonderland/specs/specs/interop/shared-lockbox.md

 ## Overview

-With interoperable ETH, withdrawals may fail if the referenced `OptimismPortal` lacks sufficient ETH — making it mandatory to withdraw from the L2 where the ETH was originally deposited.
+With interoperable ETH, withdrawals will fail if the referenced `OptimismPortal` lacks sufficient ETH.
 The `SharedLockbox` improves the Superchain's interoperable ETH withdrawal user experience and avoid this issue.
-To do so, it unifies ETH L1 liquidity in a single contract, enabling seamless withdrawals of ETH from any OP chain in the Superchain, regardless of where the ETH was initially deposited.
+To do so, it unifies ETH L1 liquidity in a single contract (`SharedLockbox`), enabling seamless withdrawals of ETH from any OP chain in the Superchain, regardless of where the ETH was initially deposited.

 ## Design

-### Contracts inroductions
+### Contracts introductions

 #### `SharedLockbox`

 The `SharedLockbox` contract is designed to manage the unified ETH liquidity for the Superchain.
-It provides two main functions: `lockETH` for depositing ETH into the lockbox, and `unlockETH` for withdrawing ETH from the lockbox.
+It implements two main functions: `lockETH` for depositing ETH into the lockbox, and `unlockETH` for withdrawing ETH from the lockbox.
 These functions are called by the `OptimismPortal` contracts to manage the shared ETH liquidity when making deposits or finalizing withdrawals.

-**Interface and properties:**
+##### **Interface and properties**

 **`lockETH`**

 Deposits and locks ETH into the lockbox's liquidity pool.

 - The function MUST accept ETH.
-- Only authorized `OptimismPortal` addresses MUST be allowed to interact.
+- Only authorized `OptimismPortal` addresses SHOULD be allowed to interact.
-- The function MUST emit the `ETHLocked` event with the correct `portal` and `amount`.
+- The function MUST emit the `ETHLocked` event with the `portal` that called it and the `amount`.

 ```solidity
 function lockETH() external payable;